 - The North comprising of three territories of Nunavut, Yukon, and the Northwest Territories.

-Each province and territory has its own capital city where the provincial or territorial government is located.
+Each province and territory have its own capital city where its provincial or territorial government functions.

 Canadian Population and Climate:

 Approximately 33 million people live in Canada.
 It ranks 36th in population in the world.
 There are four different seasons: spring, summer, autumn (fall), and winter in Canada.
 During winter, the days are shorter and colder whereas during summer days are longer and warmer.
 Canada has dramatic variations in the climate which is influenced by many factors such as distance from large bodies of water, latitude, elevation, and prevailing winds.